tiiyuu/notion_wigets/README.md

 ## How to use

-Copy the widget URL, then paste it into your notion and select `Create embed`
+Copy widget URL, then paste it into your notion and select `Create embed`

 <img src="https://github.com/tiiyuu/notion_wigets/blob/main/assets/img/how_to_use.png" alt="how_to_use">